 Turing also pursued more constructively the question of how computers could be made to perform operations which did not appear to be ‘mechanical’ (to use common parlance).
 His guiding principle was that it should be possible to simulate the operation of human brains.
 In an unpublished report (Turing 1948), Turing explained that the question was that of how to simulate ‘initiative’ in addition to ‘discipline’—comparable to the need for ‘intuition’ as well as mechanical ingenuity expressed in his pre-war work.
 He announced ideas for how to achieve this: he thought ‘initiative’ could arise from systems where the algorithm applied is not consciously designed, but is arrived at by some other means.
 Thus, he now seemed to think that the mind when not actually following any conscious rule or plan, was nevertheless carrying out some computable process.

 He suggested a range of ideas for systems which could be said to modify their own programs.
 These ideas included nets of logical components (‘unorganised machines’) whose properties could be ‘trained’ into a desired function.
 Thus, as expressed by (Ince 1989), he predicted neural networks.
 However, Turing's nets did not have the ‘layered’ structure of the neural networks that were to be developed from the 1950s onwards.
 By the expression ‘genetical or evolutionary search’, he also anticipated the ‘genetic algorithms’ which since the late 1980s have been developed as a less closely structured approach to self-modifying programs.
 Turing's proposals were not well developed in 1948, and at a time when electronic computers were only barely in operation, could not have been.
-Fresh attention to them has been drawn by Copeland and Proudfoot (1996), and they have now have been tried out (Teuscher 2001).
+Copeland and Proudfoot (1996) have drawn fresh attention to Turing’s connectionist ideas, which have since been tried out (Teuscher 2001).